JaidynBelbin/mindhive/README.md

 # mindhive
-Application for the MindHive Podcasting Network
+Simple application which logs the user in with Google and retrieves records from an Amazon S3 bucket and displays them in a ListView.
+A bit messy, although it was written entirely by me, and I don't claim to be an expert ;)

-Currently on hold.
-Needs to be cleaned up and re-written, especially the Fragment logic, which is a bit sketchy.
-Will look into it sometime in the future.
+Currently on hold at this stage, need to polish it up a bit in the future.